angus-ai/angus-doc/services/texttospeech/texttospeech.rst

 Output
 ------

-Events will be pushed to your client following that format:
+Events will be pushed to your client following the below format:

 .. code-block:: javascript